 The prototypes for this game were called Aliens Vector and Vortex.

-Tempest is available on the iPad and iPhone via Atari's Greatest Hits application.
+Tempest was previously available on the iPad and iPhone via the Atari's Greatest Hits application.

 For Sale - There are 38 active VAPS members with a Tempest machines for sale.
 There are 4 active VAPS members with a Tempest circuit boards for sale.